|

 thermal fuse, thermostat, etc. Most folks suspect the element immediately,

-the element's OK.
+the element's fine.

 (For some help with that, and before buying an element you might not